emile-gaudinot/ML4MIP/README.md

 # ML4MIP: Machine Learning for Medical Image Processing

 ## Overview
+ML4MIP focuses on employing deep learning models such as UNETR, UNet, MedSAM, and nnU-Net to segment coronary arteries in CTA images, and then extract graph-based representations of coronary structures.
+This effort aims to enhance the early detection of coronary artery disease (CAD) - the most common cause of mortality in developed countries - as well as the treatment planning for the patients.
+CAD is characterized by the narrowing of coronary vessels due to plaque buildup, leading to reduced blood flow and serious health events.

-ML4MIP is a machine learning framework designed for medical image processing tasks, including training, validation, inference, preprocessing, postprocessing, and graph extraction.
+ML4MIP is a machine learning framework, including training, validation, inference, preprocessing, postprocessing, and graph extraction.
 It utilizes the Hydra configuration manager for flexible configuration handling.

-The project focuses on employing deep learning models such as UNETR, UNet, MedSAM, and nnU-Net to segment coronary arteries in CTA images, and then extract graph-based representations of coronary structures.
-This effort aims to enhance the early detection of coronary artery disease (CAD), a significant global health issue, as well as the treatment planning.
-CAD is characterized by the narrowing of coronary vessels due to plaque buildup, leading to reduced blood flow and serious health events.

 ## Features
 - **Training**: Train deep learning models on medical imaging datasets.